playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

-You might notice a few similarities between components and directives (???), and that's because they both utilize views under-the-hood! _A component is actually a directive with a special view - a "host view" (defined by the `template` or `templateUrl` field in the decorator) associated with it_.
-This host view can also be attached to another view.

-Because it is not the DOM that is keeping track of the tree, it is not called the DOM but rather the "View hierarchy tree".
-Just as there are tags in HTML, there are "views" in Angular.
-Views are composed of a grouping of elements and can be dynamically manipulated based on user input, etc.

 But views have limitations:

 >Properties of elements in a view can change dynamically, in response to user actions; the structure (number and order) of elements in a view can't.
 You can change the structure of elements by inserting, moving, or removing nested views within their view containers.